HIV Symptoms in Men

 Some men complain of severely swollen lymph nodes (in the neck, or groin, or both) during this time, but this may be one of the only HIV symptoms men will experience.

-It may take a number of weeks, months or years, but the HIV infection will eventually break down your immune system.
+It may take a number of weeks, months or years, but the HIV infection will eventually break down your immune system if you don’t start treatment.
 This weakened immune system leaves the body susceptible to attack by so called 'opportunistic infections.'
 These are conditions that your body would normally be able to fight off, but which can prove fatal in HIV-positive individuals.

 You may notice: